Black Travel Writing

 Contemporary Narratives of Travel to Africa by African American and Black British Authors

-How did writers portray their journeys to Africa?
-What meanings were attached to the continent?
-And what was the role of travel writing as a means of self-exploration?
-To answer all these questions Isabel Kalous examines autobiographical travel narratives by African American and Black British authors published between the 1990s and 2010s.
-To provide a framework for the analyses of contemporary texts, she outlines the emergence, development, and key characteristics of the multifaceted genre of transnational Black travel writing.
+What does it mean for Black diasporic writers to travel to Africa?
+Focusing on the period between the 1990s and 2010s, Isabel Kalous examines autobiographical narratives of travel to Africa by African American and Black British authors.
+She places the texts within the long tradition of Black diasporic engagement with the continent, scrutinizes the significance of Black mobility, and demonstrates that travel writing serves as a means to negotiate questions of identity, belonging, history, and cultural memory.
+To provide a framework for the analyses of contemporary narratives, her study outlines the emergence, development, and key characteristics of the multifaceted genre of Black travel writing.
 Authors discussed include, among others, Saidiya Hartman, Barack Obama, and Caryl Phillips.

 27. November 2021, ca. 274 Seiten